visionanddepiction/visionanddepiction.github.io/abstracts.md

 To investigate these questions, we compiled a large-scale dataset of over one million artworks by 45,000+ artists, dating from 1800 BC to the present, enriched with metadata on artists (e.g., gender, nationality, birth-year, years active) and artworks (e.g., medium, style, textual description of content).
 Using Multimodal AI and statistical analysis, we examine how the artist’s gender relates to both low-level visual features
 (form) and high-level semantic content (e.g., stereotypical portrayals, subject matter), uncovering systematic biases in how women are represented in visual art.

-### Gold, Reflection and Glare: The Paintings of Lovro Artuković and The Logic of Paradox in Mimesis
+### Gold, Reflection and Glare: The Paintings of Lovro Artuković and The Logic of Paradox in Mimesis {#artukovic-gold-reflection}
  **Nikola Zmijarević**

 _University of Zadar_<br/>